ibm-cloud-docs/transit-gateway/about.md

 # About {{site.data.keyword.tg_full_notm}}
 {: #about}

-As the number of your Virtual Private Clouds (VPCs) grow, you need an easy way to manage the interconnection between these resources across multiple regions. {{site.data.keyword.tg_full}} is designed specifically for this purpose.
+As the number of your Virtual Private Clouds (VPCs) grows, you need a way to manage the interconnection between these resources across multiple regions. {{site.data.keyword.tg_full}} is designed specifically for this purpose.
 {: shortdesc}

 With {{site.data.keyword.tg_full_notm}}, you can create single or multiple transit gateways to connect VPCs together.
 You can also connect your {{site.data.keyword.cloud_notm}} classic infrastructure to a transit gateway to provide seamless communication with classic infrastructure resources.
-Any new network that you connect to a transit gateway is then automatically made available to every other network connected to it.
-This makes it easy to scale your network as it grows.
+Any new network that you connect to a transit gateway is then automatically made available to every other network connected to it so that you can scale your network as it grows.

 Transit gateways provide flexibility by allowing you to add networks to local gateways.
 Networks can be attached to multiple local gateways and a single global gateway, enabling you to keep local traffic on a local gateway.